Power: A New Social Analysis: Structure of organisations

 Having introduced the reader to the forms of power, Russell applies those forms to a selection of organisations.
 The purpose of discussing organisations is that they seem to be one of the most common sources of social power.
-By an "organization", Russell means a set of people who share some activities, and directed at common goals, which is typified by a redistribution of power (Russell 1938:128).
+By an "organization", Russell means a set of people who share some activities, and directed at common goals, which is typified by a redistribution of power.
 Organizations differ in size and type, though common to them all is the tendency for inequality of power to increase as membership increases.